CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 after you fetch, you may check the changes using `git log <remote repo name>/<branch>`, then you can merge them using `git merge <remote repo name>/<branch>`

 ## Pushing
-you must at some point push your changes to the remote repo, so your friends can see it,
+you must at some point push your changes to the remote repo, so your friends can see it.

+use `git push <repo name>/<branch>` to push your changes